Facilitation Team

 Vezeto Leadership Consulting

 Kim Anderson Heller is the Lead Consultant for Vezeto Leadership Consulting.
-She also is the Director of Education for the Red Angus Association of America.
 In her consulting, she provides program development, training and facilitation in areas of human and organizational development for both youth and adult audiences at the local, regional and national levels.
 Her approach engages program stakeholders in designing and developing strategies and solutions to organizational issues.
-At the Red Angus Association, she provides leadership and organizational development through staff, volunteer leader, and member experiences that build the capacity for advancement of the beef industry.
-Prior to her current roles Kim served as a faculty member for the University of Georgia with the primary responsibility of managing Lead21 and providing facilitation in youth and adult leadership programming in partnership with Georgia 4‐H. Kim developed expertise in leadership and program development through years of experience with Agricultural Education, FFA and 4‐H at the state and national levels.
-Kim received her undergraduate degree in Agricultural Education from Iowa State University, her master’s degree in Agricultural and Extension Education from UGA, and her doctorate in Adult Education at UGA
+Prior to her current role Kim served as a faculty member for the University of Georgia with the primary responsibility of managing Lead21 and providing facilitation in youth and adult leadership programming in partnership with Georgia 4-H. Kim developed expertise in leadership and program development through years of experience with Agricultural Education, FFA and 4-H at the state and national levels.
+Kim received her undergraduate degree in Agricultural Education from Iowa State University, her master’s degree in Agricultural and Extension Education from UGA, and her doctorate in Adult Education at UGA.

 Carolyn Humphrey